|1020 Saint Andrew Street

 The Louisiana Breast and Cervical Cancer Prevention program located at St Thomas Community Health Center is sponsored by the LSU School of Public Health, and is also supported by grants from the Komen Foundation, the Cancer Research and Prevention Foundation, the Avon Corporation, the American Breast Cancer Foundation, among others, and enables St Thomas to provide screening and diagnostic mammography, as well as screening for cervical cancer to all women regardless of ability to pay.

 Mental health services are offered.
 Our primary focus is supporting children, adolescents and families affected by the trauma of Hurricane Katrina and the ongoing stress related with the delayed recovery of services in New Orleans.
 Our financial support for this focus includes the Episcopal Diocese of Southwest Florida, the Episcopal Diocese of Louisiana, Trinity by the Cove Church in Naples Florida, and other generous donors.
-We are working with community leaders, mental health professionals from several medical institutions, the Robert Wood Johnson REACH-LA program, among others, to develop programs that not only deal with mental illness, but also support community mental health and resilience.
-The Youth managed coffee and praline shop (“Alpha Coffee Shop”) is an example of the programs to support community mental health.
+We have worked with community leaders, mental health professionals from several medical institutions, the Robert Wood Johnson REACH-LA program, among others, to develop programs that not only deal with mental illness, but also support community mental health and resilience.

 We also appreciate the national recognition that came with being awarded a Bush-Clinton Katrina Grant.

 Our mission continues to be what it has been from the outset -to provide care for the uninsured community of New Orleans.
 We remain an important source of care for the uninsured, as the healthcare system in New Orleans remains overloaded.
 Given our focus on the uninsured patients in our community, we anticipate that our ongoing financial sustainability will be a continuing challenge long term.
 We have been blessed with significant support from Katrina-related grants and donations.
-Our new patient demographics show that St Thomas cares for both insured and uninsured patients, and patient revenues from these new sources will help us achieve financial stability and sustainability.
-The achievement of Federally Qualified Health Center status will bring additional grants and enhanced revenues, One major source of support, the federal Primary Care Access and Stabilization Grant will cease in 2010.
-Strategies to replace this source of income are constantly being evolved and developed.
+Our new patient demographics show that St Thomas cares for both insured and uninsured patients, and patient revenues from these new sources help us achieve financial stability and sustainability.
+The achievement of Federally Qualified Health Center status has brought additional grants and enhanced revenues, as well as the Medicaid Waiver program called the Greater New Orleans Community Health Connection.

 We appreciate the interest, relationships and support we have been able to develop over the years, especially since Hurricane Katrina.